rust-motd/rust-motd/README.md

 ### Last Run

 - If present, prints the time that the `rust-motd` was run (useful if updating the motd only periodically e.g. via Cron).

+### Global Config
+The global configuration is used for settings that may span multiple components, e.g. the time format string, and progress bar style.

+- `progress_full_character` (Default `'='`): The character to use for the line segment of the progress bar indicating the "active" portion of the quantity represented
+- `progress_empty_character` (Default `'='`): The character to use for the line segment of the progress bar indicating the "inactive" portion of the quantity represented
+- `progress_prefix` (Default `"["`): The character to used to cap the left side of the progress bar
+- `progress_suffix` (Default `"]"`): The character to used to cap the right side of the progress bar
+- `progress_width` (Default `80`): The default width of the progress bar, used only if no other "size hint" is available.
+More specifically, the `filesystem` component will automatically determine its width.
+If the `filesystem` component is present, then the `memory` component will use the width of the filesystem as its size hint.
+Otherwise it will use the configured value.
+- `time_format` (Default `"%Y-%m-%d %H:%M:%S"`): time format string

 ## Setup